dataquestio/project-walkthroughs/nba_games/README.md

     * scikit-learn
     * beautifulsoup4
     * xgboost
+    * playwright

 ## Data

 We'll download our dataset from Basketball Reference.

 * You can find the pre-scraped data [here](https://drive.google.com/uc?export=download&id=10uPrEUqhe1uxShKiiZciRJViYqhJcre6) if you don't want to run the code.
+* If you only want to do the second part of this project (prediction), you can download the csv file of box scores [here](https://drive.google.com/uc?export=download&id=1YyNpERG0jqPlpxZvvELaNcMHTiKVpfWe).